MaivinAI/webui/README.md

 sudo systemctl restart webui
 ```

-NOTE: The `webui` folder is renamed from `dist` but can be any name, just make
+NOTE: The `webui` folder is renamed from HTML folder but can be any name, just make
 sure the full path of the folder which holds the `index.html` file is used for
 DOCROOT.